kerbyj/goLazagne/README.md

 * WiFi passwords

-## Roadmap
+## ToDo (sorted by priority level)

-* WPA2 Enterprise.
+- [ ] WPA2 Enterprise.
 The main difficulty is that we need an privilege escalation.
 Read more in zc00l [research](https://0x00-0x00.github.io/research/2018/11/06/Recovering-Plaintext-Domain-Credentials-From-WPA2-Enterprise-on-a-compromised-host.html).

-* Outlook
-* Windows vault
+- [ ] Windows vault
+- [ ] Outlook
-* Git
+- [ ] Git
-    * Git passwords

 ## Special thanks